FAQ

 How do I register for tryouts?

 You can register for tryouts through our website by filling out the registration form (given out at the time of tryout season).
 There is a small fee to cover field rental and coach time.
+If you want to be seen after the tryout season has passed, a private tryout will be scheduled with Coach Cason.

 What should players bring to tryouts?